Registration & Costs

 Team Selection Process

 How many players will be selected for each NTB travel team?

 NTB travel teams will not have more than 11 players per team.
 The NTB board may, in its discretion, adjust the team roster and roster sizes due to the skill level and number of players trying out at any given grade level.
 Selecting team rosters and team sizes is a very difficult task, and the Independent Evaluators, coaches and NTB board members do the best they can.
 As a reminder, everyone involved is a volunteer; we ask that you please be courteous regarding the difficult decisions made during the team selection process.

 Unfortunately, there are typically more players trying out for NTB travel teams than we can accommodate, so please be aware there is a possibility that your child may not make an NTB travel team.
-Please note that if your child does not make an NTB team, all players are welcome to participate in the town’s intramural program.
+Please note that if your child does not make an NTB travel team roster, all players are welcome to participate in the town’s intramural program.
 See below for more information.

 Are there always two teams per grade and gender?
 Can there be more than two teams?

 Our goal is to have a minimum of an A and B team for each grade and gender.
 Please note that the teams for Grade 4 may be blended by skill level.
 If numbers and talent warrant a competitive third team in any grade/gender, we will evaluate the opportunity and welcome the additional participation.

-The number of teams in each grade in any given year may vary based on the skill level and number of players trying out in conjunction with gym space and other financial resources.
+The number of travel teams in each grade in any given year may vary based on the skill level and number of players trying out in conjunction with gym space and other financial resources.
 Due to our desire to include as many younger players as possible, deference may be provided to the creation of additional teams at the younger grade level versus the older grade levels.
 The decision to include or exclude a third team in any grade/gender will be made at the discretion of the NTB board.

 How are teams selected?